vapoursynth/bestsource/README.md

     0 = Never read or write index to disk
     1 = Always try to read index but only write index to disk when it will make a noticeable difference on subsequent runs and store index files in a subtree of *cachepath*
-    2 = Always try to read and write index to disk and store index files in a subtree of *cachepath* 3 = Always try to read index but only write index to disk when it will make a noticeable difference on subsequent runs and store index files in the absolute path in *cachepath* with track number and index extension appended
+    2 = Always try to read and write index to disk and store index files in a subtree of *cachepath* 3 = Always try to read index but only write index to disk when it will make a noticeable difference on subsequent runs and store index files with *cachepath* used as the base filename with track number and index extension automatically appended
-    4 = Always try to read and write index to disk and store index files in the absolute path in *cachepath* with track number and index extension appended
+    4 = Always try to read and write index to disk and store index files with *cachepath* used as the base filename with track number and index extension automatically appended

 *cachepath*: The path where cache files are written.
 Note that the actual index files are written into subdirectories using based on the source location.
 Defaults to %LOCALAPPDATA% on Windows and $XDG_CACHE_HOME/bsindex if set otherwise ~/bsindex on other operation systems in mode 1 and 2.
 For mode 3 and 4 it defaults to *source*.